medusajs/medusa/docs/content/advanced/backend/plugins/create.md

 #### Error: The class must be a valid service implementation

 Please make sure that your plugin is following the correct structure.
-If the error persists then please try the following fix.
+If the error persists then please try the following fix:

 ```bash npm2yarn
 cd <SERVER_PATH>/node_modules/medusa-interfaces